ruishanteo/cheatsheets/notes/cs2103t/cs2103t-notes.md

     -   Enforcing referential integrity (prevents case where A says B is X but B says B is Y)
 -   **Design-by-contract approach** is an approach for designing software that requires defining formal, precise and verifiable interface specifications for software components.
     -   Code first checks if the preconditions have been met.

+## Integration

+-   Timing and frequency:
+    -   **Late and One Time**: wait till all components are completed and integrate all finished components near the end of the project
+        -   Not reccommended because integration often causes many component incompatibilities which can lead to delivery delays
+    -   **Early and Frequent**: integrate early and evolve each part in parallel, in small steps, re-integrating frequently
+-   Extent:
+    -   **Big-bang integration**: integrate all components at the same time
+        -   Not reccommended because it will uncover too many problems at the same time
+    -   **Incremental integration**: integrate a few components at a time (integration problems surface in a more manageable way)
+-   Direction:
+    -   **Top-down integration**: higher-level components are integrated before bringing in the lower-level components
+        -   +: Higher-level problems can be discovered early
+        -   -: Requires the use of stubs in place of lower level components
+    -   **Bottom-up integration**: the reverse of top-down integration
+        -   When integrating lower level components, drivers may be needed to test the integrated components, because UI may not be integrated yet
+    -   **Sandwich integration**: a mix of top-down and bottom-up approaches, do both and meet in the middle

 ## Reuse